claire-lex/le-fuzzer-con/README.md

 * [X] `lock`: Make `content` be the total length of the packet, on 1+ byte(s).
 * [ ] Network: Listen for responses from the server.
 * [ ] Global: Improve output (nice terminal with ncurses and stats and all).
+* [ ] Global : Ability to replace random with a set of choices.